borntofrappe/game-development/00 Pong/Pong 2/README.md

   VIRTUAL_HEIGHT = 243
   ```

-  `push` works by "projecting" the image comparing the actual versus virtual measures
+  `push` works by projecting the image comparing the actual versus virtual measures

 - in the `load` function, add a line to set up a filter